 Lawmakers call pandemic unemployment fraud ‘the greatest theft of taxpayer dollars’

-Congress is trying to determine how many people filed fraudulent unemployment claims during the pandemic.
-During its height, the government doled out trillions in relief spending.
+Congress is trying to find out how many fraudulent unemployment claims were filed during the pandemic.
+During the height of it, the government doled out trillions in relief spending.

 “I have heard from many individuals that federal pandemic unemployment was a lifeline for providing for basic necessities,” Rep. Judy Chu, (D) California, said.